 One aerobic instructor put it this way, “Blood is getting stuck in your legs, and pooled at your feet.
 If your knees are bent, you’re further impeding the return flow back to your heart.
 Sitting too long allows your metabolism to slow down.”

-Dr. Barry Braun, director of Energy Metabolism Laboratory at the University of Massachusetts in Amherst, says, “People who sit the most are most likely to be obese.
+Dr. Barry Braun, director of the Energy Metabolism Laboratory at the University of Massachusetts in Amherst, says, “People who sit the most are most likely to be obese.
 However, are people obese because they sit too much, or do they sit too much because they are obese?”
 Thus, in some cases, it’s unclear which way the link goes.

 What You Can Do to Stop the Negative Effects of Uninterrupted Sitting